wp-plugins/basic-google-maps-placemarks/readme.txt

 **Customization**

-If you need to hire somebody to customize or extend the plugin to fit your specific needs, please [contact me](http://iandunn.name/contact) and we can discuss the details.
+If you need to hire a developer to add a feature that the plugin doesn't currently have, or to make extensive customizations in order to fit your specific needs, please [contact me](http://iandunn.name/contact) and we can discuss the details.
+I typically have projects booked at least 3 months in advance, so I'm not able to accomidate "urgent" requests.
+My minimum project size for this plugin is 10 hours worth of work.

+If you just need some minor customizations or are looking for someone with a low hourly rate, I'd recommend checking out some of the [WordPress job-posting sites](http://wpmu.org/12-places-to-find-and-post-wordpress-jobs/).
+If you make customizations that could be benefitial to other users, please start a thread on [the support forum](http://wordpress.org/support/plugin/basic-google-maps-placemarks) with a description of them and a link to the source code.

 == Screenshots ==